Best Dogs for Kids and Cats

 Maltese

 Maltese are usually better for calmer family homes or those with older children than for households with nonstop rough energy.
-But when the fit is right, they can do very well because they are affectionate, lower-intensity, and more interested in being close to people than in chasing or dominating the environment.
+But when the fit is right, they can do very well because they are affectionate, lower-intensity, and more interested in being close to people than in chasing or controlling the environment.

 For families wanting a smaller companion that can also live peacefully with a cat, they can be a smart option when expectations are realistic.